 Of course, this decision was based on Jobs’ own opinion only.
 But eventually, things didn’t work out the way he wanted – Apple announced their own SDK for iPhone applications development and released it one year later.
-And today App Store became one of the most valuable income sources for iPhone application development companies and Apple itself.
+By today, App Store has become one of the most valuable income sources for iPhone application development companies and Apple itself.

-Of course, no one is perfect – sometimes you can find some really doubtful applications in App Store, but none of them stays for too long.
-Usually those apps are just using similar names to popular apps and they won’t cause any harm to your device.
-But still they are useless.
+Of course, no one is perfect – sometimes you can find some really doubtful applications in the App Store, but none of them stays for too long.
+Usually, those apps are just using similar names to popular apps and they won’t cause any harm to your device.
+But still, they are useless.

-Usually the reasons for your application rejection are much more common.
-In case your application was rejected because of any minor reasons, your team can always fix everything and request second review (but as we all know, time is the biggest enemy).
-Here is the list of most “popular” App Store rejection reasons.
+Generally, the reasons for your application rejection are much more common.
+In case your application was rejected because of any minor reasons, your team can always fix everything and request a second review (but as we all know, time is the biggest enemy).
+Here is the list of the most “popular” App Store rejection reasons.

 Sure, the most obvious way to get your app approved is to look at these rejection reasons and cross out each of them (as if you’re using shopping list), but there are some points that should be considered very carefully: